uri-whl/dam-atlas/README.md

 ### Setting up data that's not included in this repository

 NHDPlus HR data is not included in this repository for size reasons.
+That said, in `data` there's a `nhdplus_h` folder where you should place the GDB files downloaded from the National Map Viewer.

 ## Running